MatteoLacki/timsdata/README.md

 D.readScans(frame_no, min_scan, max_scan)
 ```

-For more options, stay tuned for the MIDIA module!
+For way more options, check-out [TimsPy](https://github.com/MatteoLacki/timspy).

-(or write me about it at matteo.lacki@gmail.com)
+## Plans for future

+We will gradually introduce cppyy to the project and fill up numpy arrays in C++.